The day I learned the difference between copyediting and proofreading was the same day I threatened the life of the copyeditor for my first book.

 - Usage and style (usually based on a specific style guide, like the Chicago Manual of Style)

-When you read your book out loud (which all authors should do), you’ll catch the sloppy mistakes and wording issues, but you’ll miss the stuff that copyeditors search for: small grammatical rules that native English speakers often don’t even realize exist.
+When you read your book out loud (which all authors should do when they’re editing their book), you’ll catch the sloppy mistakes and wording issues, but you’ll miss the stuff that copyeditors search for: small grammatical rules that native English speakers often don’t even realize exist.

 The kinds of mistakes copyeditors catch are not life-threatening, but they make the difference between a professional book and one that comes across as amateur.